 From the Shallow to the Deep ~ A Short Story by Allen Kopp

 The first lesson was a lecture in a small room that smelled like wet towels.
-Wesley-John Garbutt hated it already.
-He sat in the back of the room observing the fifteen or so other boys who were lucky enough to be learning how to swim.
-They were all gung-ho types, staunch little men; some were taking notes because they wanted to remember everything Boss said, get everything just right.
-They were excited; couldn’t wait to get their suits on and get into the water.
+Nelson Hess hated it already.
+He sat in the back of the room observing the fifteen or so other boys who, like him, were lucky enough to be going to learn how to swim.
+They were all forceful, confident types; they swaggered when they walked and their voices were loud and bursting with authority.
+They couldn’t wait to get their suits on and get into the water.

-The swimming instructor insisted on being called Boss as if he had no other name.
-He was a short, swarthy man in his early forties with a face like a movie hoodlum.
-He wore a gray sweatshirt and black swim trunks with a whistle on a string around his neck.
-His legs were thick and short, disproportionate, covered with black hair.
-Wesley-John wanted to laugh because he had more hair on his legs than he did on his head.
+When Boss walked into the room, the voices stopped.
+He was a stocky, middle-aged man with a face like a movie hoodlum.
+He wore a sweatshirt and black shorts and around his neck a whistle.
+He had more hair on his thick legs than he did on his head.

-“Now, none of you are babies,” Boss barked, the gruff drill sergeant whipping the raw recruits into shape.
-“If there’s one thing I can’t stand, it’s a baby.
+“Now, beginning swimming is not easy,” Boss barked, the gruff drill sergeant whipping the raw recruits into shape.
+“Most of you are not in shape for swimming and we’re going to have to get you into shape.
+I hope none of you are babies or whiners because if there’s one thing I can’t stand it’s a baby or a whiner.
 Or a sissy.
 Sissies are even worse.
-So, if there are any sissies or babies among you, you’re welcome to leave now.”
+So if there are any sissies, whiners or babies among you, you are welcome to leave right now!”

-There was a murmur in the room as the boys all attested that they were manly enough for what was coming.
-Wesley-John sighed loudly and wished he was gone.
+The boys attested confidently that they were manly enough for what was coming.

 “No!” the boys shouted.